lavanyakarna/Introduction-video/README.md

 # Introduction Video 🎥

 Hello!

-## About Me
-Hi, I’m **Lavanya**.
+I’m **Lavanya**.
 I’m a student who enjoys learning new things and exploring creative and logical ways of thinking.

 ## Info
 This repository is created as part of my class